Geovanka/Project_WebProg/README.md

    - **Responsibilities**:
      - **Search Bar**: Implement search bars on the navbar and in Inbox/Sent sections to search sponsors, events, or users.
      - **Proposal Status**: Add options for proposal status (Accepted, Rejected, Negotiated) and ensure users can track changes.
+     - **Delete Confirmation Popup**: Implemented a confirmation modal for accept or reject the proposal.
+     - **Error Page Design**: Created and styled an error page to handle unexpected issues, ensuring seamless redirection during errors.
      - **Documentation**: Create a comprehensive README.md file to document the features, setup, and usage of the system.